realityexpander/How_to_program_from_ground_up/04-DataStructures.md

 # Data Structures
 - ### BIG IDEA - It's easier for humans to deal with names of structures that represent data in memory than hex code addresses.

-- "Data structures" are named concepts for common ways humans have invented to represent data, and often predate computing.
+- "Data structures" is the overall name for the various named concepts for common ways humans have invented to represent data, and often predate modern computing.
 - They represent real world items and concepts in a way that a computer can be programmed to represent and solve a problem.
 - For example, a "list" is a common data structure for a series of "items" in a specific order.
   - A list can be used to represent a "orders to be shipped," "to-do items" or a "names and addresses to send a letter to."